-Fig. 1: Arthropod vectors of SFG Rickettsia human diseases and worldwide presence (Brown et al., 2016; CDC, 2017; Parola et al., 2005; Saini et al., 2004).
+Figure 1: Arthropod vectors of SFG Rickettsia human diseases and worldwide presence (Brown et al., 2016; CDC, 2017; Parola et al., 2005; Saini et al., 2004).

 Disease Transmission: The Vector-borne Disease Triangle

 To further know how SFG rickettsial diseases are spread, there are a few key factors to understand about the framework behind disease transmission.
 Disease transmission is often explained by the “disease triangle,” in which 3 main components identified as contributory to the success of disease transmission: pathogen, vector, and host.